Plastic SCM - GitSync guide

-- Full merge tracking - You can merge at Git side and Plastic will recognize the merge tracking.
+- Full merge tracking - You can merge on the Git side, and Plastic will recognize the merge tracking.
 And, the same is true in the Plastic-to-Git direction.
 That's the benefit of Plastic SCM and Git being full DVCS!

-- Conflict management - It is possible to make changes on the same branch on the Git and Plastic sides concurrently and Plastic will handle the data exchange, pull the changes, request the user to run a merge, then push the solved conflict (as you'd do if you just were using a full Git setup).
+- Conflict management - You can make changes on the same branch on the Git and Plastic sides concurrently and Plastic will handle the data exchange, pull the changes, request the user to run a merge, then push the solved conflict (as you'd do if you just were using a full Git setup).

-You've a Git repo and then you pull it on Plastic.
-As a result, you get an exact clone with the branches and commits you had in Git now converted to Plastic, and what's best about this, is the ability to be rendered in the Branch Explorer:
+You have a Git repo, and you pull it on Plastic.
+As a result, you get an exact clone with the branches and commits you had in Git now converted to Plastic, and what's best about this is Plastic SCM is able to render those branches and commits in the Branch Explorer:

-The next image shows what happens when a new commit is created on the Git side, and how the pull from Plastic SCM retrieves it.
+The following image shows what happens when a new commit is created on the Git side and how the pull from Plastic SCM retrieves it.

 Instead of just performing a simple change, the figure shows a merge from big_feature branch into master.
 The result in Plastic SCM mimics what happened at the Git side, adding the merge link (which is rendered as a green line) on the Plastic Branch Explorer:

 The next step is performing a change in Plastic SCM and pushing the change to Git.
-To create a more complete example, instead of just creating a new changeset, we will also perform a merge.
+To create a more complete example, a merge will also be made instead of just creating a new changeset.

 The changesets 6 and 7 are created on the Plastic side, then they're pushed to Git.
 As you can see in the figure below, the merge information (multiple parents on the Git repo) is also sent from Plastic to Git.